Skip to main contentSkip to footer

 Biography

-Dr Ali has a long standing interest in ‘Medical Humanities’ and now works as the film and media correspondent for ‘Medical Humanities BMJ’.
-In November 2018 he published his book ‘The Cinema Clinic: Reflections on film and medicine’ to great critical reception.
-Along with clinical and academic colleagues, he founded the first Arab Forum for Medicine in Film ‘Egypt Medfest’ in January 2017 which delivered 3 editions in Egypt, and toured internationally in Tunisia, New York (Weill Cornell), and London (Royal College of Obstetricians and Gynaecologists).
+In November 2018 he published his book ‘The Cinema Clinic: Reflections on film and medicine’.
+Along with clinical and academic colleagues, he founded the first Arab Forum for Medicine in Film ‘Egypt Medfest’ in January 2017.

-He was nominated for Sussex Research Impact Awards- 2015 for ‘Championing well-being in old age through creative research and networking’.
+He was nominated for Sussex Research Impact Awards- 2015 for ‘Championing well-being in old age through creative research and networking’, and the Equality, Diversity and Inclusivity at BSMS in July 2024.

 Research

-His research interests focus on medication-related harm in older people; he was the chief investigator for the PRIME (Predicting medication-related harm in older people post hospital discharge) study funded by the National Institute of Health Research (NIHR).
+His research interests focus on medication-related harm in older people; he is the chief investigator for the PRIME (Predicting medication-related harm in older people post hospital discharge) study funded by the National Institute of Health Research (NIHR).
 The study recruited 1,280 patients, and resulted in major publications in high impact journals.
-Dr Ali continued his research in stroke rehabilitation by exploring novel mechanisms of enhancing therapy intensity in stroke survivors in rehabilitation units; currently he is the chief investigator for ‘ASTAR’ study (An Upper Limb Training Study for Stroke Survivors in a Rehabilitation Unit).
-Most recently his research interests expanded to include qualitative methodology; he is currently the chief investigator for a study exploring the benefits of ‘audio-biography’ for older people receiving hospice care.
+Most recently his research interests expanded to include 'social connectedness in care home communities' and leading a networking group with a team of gerontologists from the University of Newcastle, Australia.

 Teaching

-• Academic F1 (Foundation year 1) interviews for BSMS year 1 applicants since 2007 - Present.
+• Academic F1 (Foundation year 1) interviews panel member.

-• Panel member of the Chris Bulpitt Prize award committee for ageing research for undergraduate medical students.
+• Panel member of the Chris Bulpitt Prize award committee for ageing research for undergraduate medical students in the UK.

-• Internal examiner for MD and PhD degrees at University of Sussex, and others in the UK such as University of East Anglia.
+• Internal examiner for MD and PhD degrees at University of Sussex.

 Selected publications